 In most cases, taxpayers aren’t fully aware of the consequences they could face for failure to file and pay taxes.
 When you don’t file your taxes, the IRS can still see what you might owe, and it’s not going to be happy with you.

 If you fail to pay your taxes, the IRS adds on huge tax penalties and interest charges, which make your situation much worse than it otherwise would have been.
 If this goes on for an extended period of time, the severity of the situation compounds.
 The IRS will take action against you if you wait—it’s only a matter of time.
 Here you can find out how much you owe the IRS

 You don’t want to face these kinds of negative consequences, and that includes calls and letters from the IRS.
 There really is only one way to resolve issues with your back taxes: Face them.
 That being said, you don’t have to face them alone.
 Tax relief lawyers exist to help people like you get help with their IRS back taxes.

-A tax lawyer can help you with your IRS back taxes by going over your finances, your income, your other liabilities, your assets, and your personal situation and finding the best legal solution to get your taxes paid off once and for all.
+Yes, a tax lawyer can help you with your back taxes by going over your finances, your income, your other liabilities, your assets, and your personal situation and finding the best legal solution to get your taxes paid off once and for all.
 Handling this situation on your own is stressful and unnecessary when you can have legal help beside you.

 Not only will your lawyer help you figure out how to pay your back taxes, but we can also communicate with the IRS on your behalf, taking some of that negativity out of your life.
 A few common methods used for resolving back tax issues are listed below:

 - Offer in Compromise – An offer in compromise is a settlement agreement between you and the IRS.
 In some circumstances, the IRS may allow you to settle your back tax liability for less than the full amount you owe.